 Here’s the truth.
-Being lazy about your taxes can be catastrophic as a business owner or even an individual.
+Being lax with your taxes can be catastrophic as a business owner or an individual.

-And one area of tax regulation that’s particularly unforgiving of mistakes is payroll taxes.
-Missing some due dates by as little as 30 days could cost a small business over $200,000.
+And one area of tax regulation that’s particularly unforgiving about mistakes is payroll taxes.
+Missing some due dates by as little as 30 days could cost a small business as much as $220,500 per year.

 Employees complete Form W-4 to guide employers in calculating how much tax to withhold from the employee’s paycheck.

 On the other hand, employers issue W-2s to their employees as a report of what they earned—and the taxes the employee paid—in a given year.

 In this article, we’ll delve into the details regarding Forms W-2 and W-4, discussing their meaning, when and how to file them, and their key differences.

 What is Form W-4?

 An employee completes Form W-4 to provide their employer with information about their tax circumstances.
 This information is what an employer will use to determine how much tax to withhold from the worker’s paycheck.